specmatic/postman-mcp-server/README.md

 ### Claude integration

-To integrate the MCP server with Claude, check the latest [Postman MCP server release](https://github.com/postmanlabs/postman-mcp-server/releases) and download one of the available `.dxt` files:
+To integrate the MCP server with Claude, check the latest [Postman MCP server release](https://github.com/postmanlabs/postman-mcp-server/releases) and download one of the following `.dxt` files:

-- **postman-api-mcp-minimal.dxt** - Contains 37 essential tools for basic Postman operations
+- **postman-api-mcp-minimal.dxt** - Contains 37 essential tools for basic Postman operations.
-- **postman-api-mcp-full.dxt** - Contains all 106+ tools for comprehensive Postman functionality
+- **postman-api-mcp-full.dxt** - Contains all 106+ tools for comprehensive Postman functionality.

 For more information, see Anthropic's [Claude Desktop Extensions](https://www.anthropic.com/engineering/desktop-extensions) documentation.